Skip to Main Content

 • reduced risk of misuse and diversion

-• improved control of symptoms in some people
+• improved control of symptoms in some patients

 IR preparations may be suitable if more flexible dosing regimens are needed, or during initial titration to determine correct dosing levels.